webqit/oohtml/README.md

 <details><summary>Show</summary>

-Amidst a multitude of approaches, vanilla HTML remains an attractive option for the UI author!
+Amidst a multitude of approaches, vanilla HTML remains an attractive option for authoring modern UI!
 But the current authoring experience still leaves much to be desired in how the language lacks modularity, reusability, and certain modern paradigms like data binding!
 Authors still have to rely on tools - and, for the most part, have to do half of the work in HTML and half in JS - to express even basic concepts!

 "As an author, I want to be able to do 'x' *declaratively* in HTML instead of *imperatively* in JavaScript or by means of a special Custom Element!"
 "As a Web Component author, I want to be able to leverage *conventions* that keep my component logic *concise*!"
 All such "user stories" represent important developer intuitions that has yet to be met in HTML; much of which belong under a broad subject: an object-oriented markup language!
 This subject is what we explore with OOHTML!